Wilson Community College logo

 About Wilson Community College

-Wilson Community College (WCC) stands as a proud and enduring member of the North Carolina Community College System, with a rich history dating back to its founding in 1958 as the Wilson Industrial Education Center.
-As one of the system’s oldest institutions, WCC has consistently evolved to meet the educational and workforce needs of its community, transforming from a technical institute to a comprehensive community college offering a wide array of academic programs.
+Wilson Community College (WCC) stands as a proud and integral member of the North Carolina Community College System, boasting a rich history that dates back to its founding in 1958 as the Wilson Industrial Education Center.
+As one of the system’s oldest institutions, WCC has consistently evolved to meet the educational and workforce needs of its community, transforming from its humble beginnings in a high school annex to a robust campus dedicated to learning and growth.
+Under the leadership of President Jami Woods, WCC continues to be a cornerstone of educational opportunity.

 Key Highlights

-• Established in 1958, making it one of the oldest institutions in the North Carolina Community College System.
+• Founded in 1958 as Wilson Industrial Education Center, making it one of the oldest institutions in the North Carolina Community College System.

 • Accredited by the Southern Association of Colleges and Schools since 1969, ensuring high educational standards.

-• Offers Associate in Applied Science and Associate in Arts degrees, providing diverse academic pathways.
+• Offers both Associate in Applied Science (since 1964) and Associate in Arts (since 1993) degrees, providing diverse academic pathways for students.

-• Features modern facilities including the renovated Lee Technology Center (2019) and A. Dwight Johnson Learning Resource Center (2021).
+• Features a sustainable new student center opened in 2009 and a newly renovated A. Dwight Johnson Learning Resource Center (2021).

 Timeline